deepakhj/cadent/docs/writers.md

         If your data storage requirements are not overly huge, this is pretty good. (also since the local dev on cassandra is "hard" and slow as it was never meant to run in a docker container really, this is a bit easier to get going and start playing w/ blob formats)

+    - mysql-triggered: a binary blob of timeseries points between a time range

+        Same as `mysql` but uses triggering for rollups (see below)

     - mysql-flat: